 Undergraduate Activity Fee: Activity fee funds are used by the Student Government associations to support various activities.
 For Undergraduates, the fee is $53.00 per Fall and Spring terms only if you are registered for 6 or more credit hours.
 This fee will only be assessed for credit hours taken on the University of Maine campus.

-Graduate Activity Fee: Graduate activity fee funds are used by the Graduate Student Government (GSG) to support its operations, including advocacy on behalf of all University of Maine graduate students, the Graduate Student Academic Exposition (GradExpo), and the individual grants program, which provides up to $850.00 per graduate student per Fall and Spring terms only to support academic and professional development.
-The activity fee is $40.00 per Fall and Spring terms only for all graduate students.
+Graduate Activity Fee: Graduate activity fee funds are used by the Graduate Student Government (GSG) to support its operations, including advocacy on behalf of all University of Maine graduate students, the Graduate Student Academic Exposition (GradExpo), and the individual grants program, which provides up to $850.00 per graduate student per Fall and Spring terms to support academic and professional development.
+The activity fee is $45.00 for the Fall 2018 term and $50.00 for the Spring 2019 term for all graduate students.

 Communications Fee: The communications fee provides support to the student newspaper (The Maine Campus), the student radio station (WMEB), and ASAP (a student-operated New Media research and development organization).
 The fee is $15.00 per Fall and Spring terms only.
 This fee will only be assessed for 6 or more credit hours taken on the University of Maine campus.